davidgengenbach/bachelor-thesis/other/protocol.md

         - How many labels are unused in test phase
         - Compression factor of highest-phi-index/#vertices
         - When does WL converge for co-occurrence and concept maps

+## 20.11.2017
+- Created more statistics about datasets
+- Visualized SVM coefficients of combined features
+- Looked for more datasets with long texts

+# 19.11.2017
+- Searched for longer datasets

+# 18.11.2017
+- Co-Occurrence fix
+- Searched for longer datasets
+- Cleanup

+# 17.11.2017
+- Tested more C combinations for SVM
+- Added early stopping to fast_wl
+- Rewriting code to use nested cross-validation more easily
+- Cleanup

+# 16.11.2017
+- Added node weights to WL
+    - pagerank
+    - degrees
+- Started rewriting pipeline code

 ## 26.10.2017
 - Slides about goals/results/observations